-- VPN Broker domain The VPN Broker domain is a virtual network that contains the VPN Broker gateways and the VPN Broker members. - VPN Broker gateways Each VPN Broker gateway is configured on a single pre-installed Forcepoint NGFW appliance that is dedicated for use only with the VPN Broker. - VPN Broker member Each VPN Broker member is an NGFW Engine in the Firewall/VPN role (Single Firewall or Firewall Cluster).
+- VPN Broker domain The VPN Broker domain is a virtual network that contains the VPN Broker gateways and the VPN Broker members. - VPN Broker gateways Each VPN Broker gateway is configured on a single pre-installed Forcepoint NGFW appliance that is dedicated for use only with the VPN Broker.
+When configuring the gateways in different instances of the NGFW Manager, set one as the primary gateway, and consider that NGFW Manager as the primary NGFW Manager.
+Changes that you make to the list of VPN Broker members in the primary NGFW Manager are automatically synchronized to other gateways. - VPN Broker member Each VPN Broker member is an NGFW Engine in the Firewall/VPN role (Single Firewall or Firewall Cluster).
 All VPN Broker members in the domain can connect to any VPN Broker gateway in the VPN Broker domain.
 When you use Master NGFW Engines and Virtual NGFW Engines, the same Master NGFW Engine can host VPN Broker members that belong to more than one VPN Broker domain.

 VPN tunnels can be created between VPN Broker members that are controlled by different Management Servers.
 The members do not need to be in the same administrative Domain in the Forcepoint NGFW Security Management Center (SMC).